luanharaujo/assembler/README.md

 ## Prerequisites

-This program should work on any Unix base system with a modern GCC.
+This program probably works on any Unix base system with a modern GCC.
 But It was developed in a **Ubuntu 20.04** running on a WSL inside a Windows 10.
-The compiler used was a **gcc (Ubuntu 9.3.0-10ubuntu2) 9.3.0**
+The compiler used was a **gcc (Ubuntu 9.3.0-10ubuntu2) 9.3.0**.

 ## Compilation
 ```